RetroPie/RetroPie-Docs/docs/Neo-Geo.md

 ## Using the Universe BIOS (UNIBIOS)

-Instructions on how to install the UNIBIOS on lr-fba-next can be found here: [[lr-fba-next#neo-geo-unibios]]
+Instructions on how to install the UNIBIOS on lr-fbalpha can be found here: [[lr-fbalpha#neo-geo-unibios]]

 The Unibios can be used as documented on the official page: <http://unibios.free.fr/howitworks.html>